HumanCellAtlas/data-portal-content/content/learn/userguides/data-lifecycle.md

 Data flow begins with the ingestion of raw experimental data files and associated metadata.
 Currently, the ingest process is supported by HCA data wranglers, an interactive UI, and a REST API.
 The Ingestion Service processes, validates, and assembles biomolecular data and metadata before pushing them to the central Data Store, where all HCA data are stored.

-#### Data Validation
-Following ingest, the data and metadata are validated.
-Data files are checked to make sure they are in the correct file format and are not empty or corrupt.
-Metadata is validated against a schema to make sure that required information has been supplied using the appropriate controlled language.
-Once validation is complete, data and metadata are automatically stored in the HCA DCP Data Store.

 #### Upload and Processing

 Data contributors provide metadata for a dataset as structured spreadsheets.
 Metadata spreadsheets are processed into a standard format and then validated to enable interoperability between all datasets in the HCA.